 Religion and Worldviews (RWV) at Easton

-As a Church of England Primary school, we follow the Church of England’s Statement of Entitlement for Religious Education.
+As a Church of England Primary School, we follow the Church of England Statement of Entitlement for Religious Education.
 It aims:

-To enable children to know about and understand Christianity as a living faith that has most shaped British culture and heritage
+To enable children to know about and understand Christianity as a living faith that has shaped British culture and heritage.

-To help children to know and understand a range of religions and worldviews alongside their impact on the wider world.
+To help children to know and understand a range of religions and worldviews alongsider their impact on the wider world.

 To contribute to the development of children’s own spiritual/philosophical beliefs and values.